UANDES-4103-201910/course-project-gimenez-velez-1-2/README.md

 -Comments (points a, b c and d)
 -User Search (points a and b)
--User email confirmation pending for email login and forgot password -One click for each action per person (upvote, downvote, follow and flag) and saving counter in db
+-User email confirmation pending for email login and forgot password -One click for each action per person (upvote, downvote, follow and flag) and saving counter in db [Done for like/dislike]

 Bugs:
 -back button for post details view not working
--cant edit profile if logged in with google auth due to no password input
+-cant edit profile if logged in with google auth due to no password input[solved]

 Assignment 4
-Note: to access server use following command (in stead of rails s): dotenv rails server
+[IMPORTANT]Note: to access server use following command (in stead of rails s): dotenv rails server[IMPORTANT]

 Done:
 -System Access (points a, b and c)